Lukoil: Sales

 Lukoil sells petrol in 59 regions of Russia and in 17 other countries, both CIS and Western: Azerbaijan, Belarus, Belgium (through its subsidiary Jet until late 2008, since rebranded to Lukoil), Bulgaria, Croatia (operated by Lukoil Croatia, but under the brand name "Europa-Mil"), Finland (Teboil), Georgia, Italy, Luxembourg, Moldova, Montenegro, Netherlands, North Macedonia, Romania, Serbia, Turkey and the United States.
 As of January 2014, it had 166 tank farms and 5,867 filling stations.

+As of 2025, it has about 200 gas stations in the United States.

 Power generation

 Lukoil has an aggregate power generation capacity of 5,800 MW, of which 73% is for commercial use.
 Lukoil generates about 99% of the electrical power of the Astrakhan Oblast and 62% of the Krasnodar Krai.
 Its principal power generation subsidiaries are Lukoil-Volgogradenergo, Lukoil-Rostovenergo, Lukoil-Kubanenergo, Lukoil-Astrakhanenergo, and Lukoil-Stavropolenergo.

 Lukoil operates two solar power plants at its own refineries in Romania and Bulgaria, with respective capacities of 9 MW and 1.3 MW.
 A 10-MW solar plant is under construction at the Volgograd Refinery.
 It also owns an 84-MW wind farm in Topolog, Romania.